-The Captain's Book Buying Guide
+The Captain's Unabridged Book Buying Guide

 He is currently buying LARGE PRINT BOOKS of any type (in good condition).